 The legal representatives are responsible for the other required disclosures.
-Such other disclosures encompass all information presented in the annual report, with the exception of the Consolidated Financial Statements, the Group Management Report and the audit certificate.
-We expect to be provided with the Annual Report after the date of this auditor's certificate.
+Such other disclosures encompass all information presented in the Group annual report, with the exception of the Consolidated Financial Statements, the Group Management Report and the Audit Certificate.
+We expect to be provided with the Group Annual Report after the date of this Audit Certificate.

 These other disclosures are not included in our audit opinion for the Consolidated Financial Statements and we give no assurance for their accuracy.